Research

 Justice Elena Kagan’s dissent in Andy Warhol Foundation v.
 Goldsmith is widely read as a defense of artistic freedom.
 It is also a defense of a very particular idea of what art is — one inherited from a narrow, male-dominated lineage of twentieth-century criticism — and importing that lineage uncritically into copyright law has distributional consequences.

-Kagan's reasoning about what Warhol did to Goldsmith's photograph traces directly to a mid-century critical tradition: Clement Greenberg's formalism, Rosalind Krauss's theory of the simulacrum, Hal Foster's The Return of the Real, Arthur Danto's institutional theory of art.
-This is an influential lineage.
-It is also one built around certain kinds of predominantly male artistic practice and resistant to others.
-Treating it as a neutral aesthetic framework in a legal opinion encodes one tradition's definition of transformative art into law while rendering other traditions — including traditions more associated with women's creative labor — less legible as "art" in the statutory sense.
+Kagan’s reasoning about what Warhol did to Goldsmith’s photograph traces directly to a mid-century critical tradition: Clement Greenberg's formalism, Rosalind Krauss's theory of the simulacrum, Hal Foster's The Return of the Real, Arthur Danto’s institutional theory of art.
+This is an influential lineage, but it was built around certain kinds of predominantly male artistic practice and resistant to others.
+Treating it as a neutral aesthetic framework in a legal opinion encodes one tradition’s definition of transformative art into law while rendering other traditions — including traditions more associated with women's creative labor — less legible as “art” in the statutory sense.

 The argument is not that Kagan is wrong as a matter of copyright doctrine.
-It is that her aesthetic premises are not neutral, and that the law should know the difference.
+It is that her aesthetic premises are not neutral, and the amicus briefs that influenced her drew from a limited, androcentric set of art historical resources.

 Mining Raw Materials: Copyright, Contemporary Art, and False Dichotomies